 Nikola Vlasic Personal Life:

 Away from the pitch, the combative midfielder does the most unusual exercises for a footballer.

-Sometimes we wonder… if shooting bow and arrow is a good workout?
+Sometimes we wonder… if shooting a bow and arrow is a good workout.
 Well,… Nikola Vlašić’s bursts of energy in this video helps explains that.
 Watch his amazing workout routines.

 Nikola Vlasic Lifestyle:

 Living healthy as a footballer takes a ton of extra time and effort.
 Hence, prioritizing health with a busy lifestyle is paramount for Nikola.